ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_displaying_attempts.md

 menus: authors_assessments_how_to
 ---

-The number of attempts used and attempts remaining are availible using [Variables](variables.html).
+The number of attempts used and attempts remaining are available using [Variables](variables.html).

 This example shows how to display it on a start attempt button using two assessment variables: